elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-natural-selection-contribute-to-the-concept-of-survival-of-the-fittest.md

 url: /learn/education-studies/questions/how-does-natural-selection-contribute-to-the-concept-of-survival-of-the-fittest
 score: -1.0
 related_article1:
-    id: 165169
+    id: 165181
-    title: What are the key components of a scientific article, and how do they contribute to the overall structure?
+    title: >-
+        What is Fitts' Law, and how does it apply to human-computer interaction design?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-a-scientific-article-and-how-do-they-contribute-to-the-overall-structure
+    url: /learn/education-studies/questions/what-is-fitts-law-and-how-does-it-apply-to-humancomputer-interaction-design
 related_article2:
-    id: 165184
+    id: 165173
-    title: What are alternative explanations in research, and how can they impact the validity of a study?
+    title: >-
+        What are operational definitions, and why are they crucial in experimental design?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-alternative-explanations-in-research-and-how-can-they-impact-the-validity-of-a-study
+    url: /learn/education-studies/questions/what-are-operational-definitions-and-why-are-they-crucial-in-experimental-design
 related_article3:
     id: 165175
+    title: >-
-    title: What is the role of measurement scales in research, and how do nominal and ordinal scales differ from interval and ratio scales?
+        What is the role of measurement scales in research, and how do nominal and ordinal scales differ from interval and ratio scales?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-role-of-measurement-scales-in-research-and-how-do-nominal-and-ordinal-scales-differ-from-interval-and-ratio-scales
 related_article4:
-    id: 165173
+    id: 165171
-    title: What are operational definitions, and why are they crucial in experimental design?
+    title: >-
+        What is the primary purpose of an abstract in a research paper, and what are its key elements?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-operational-definitions-and-why-are-they-crucial-in-experimental-design
+    url: /learn/education-studies/questions/what-is-the-primary-purpose-of-an-abstract-in-a-research-paper-and-what-are-its-key-elements
 related_article5:
-    id: 165170
+    id: 165175
-    title: How can the implications and limitations of a scientific article be effectively analyzed?
+    title: >-
+        What is the role of measurement scales in research, and how do nominal and ordinal scales differ from interval and ratio scales?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-implications-and-limitations-of-a-scientific-article-be-effectively-analyzed
+    url: /learn/education-studies/questions/what-is-the-role-of-measurement-scales-in-research-and-how-do-nominal-and-ordinal-scales-differ-from-interval-and-ratio-scales
 ---

 &nbsp;